Slickdeals/style_guide/README.md

-Julian's Chef Style Guide
+Slickdeals Chef Style Guide
 =========================

-This project contains the Chef Style Guide that I use, and was based on the work we did at [SecondMarket](http://www.secondmarket.com/).
+This style guide is based of [Julian Dunn's Style guide](https://github.com/juliandunn/chef-style-guide), heavily edited to work for our workflow.
 Some of these rules are enforced by FoodCritic; some others are not.

-I have a talk entitled ["What Makes a Good Cookbook?"](https://www.youtube.com/watch?v=ILOW0Dm_ILQ&feature=youtu.be&t=1m58s) based on this material.

 Git Etiquette
 -------------

 Although not strictly a Chef style thing, please always ensure your ``user.name`` and ``user.email`` are set properly in your ``.gitconfig``.

 By "properly", I mean that ``user.name`` is your given name (e.g., "Julian Dunn") and ``user.email`` is an actual, working e-mail address for you.
-It's annoying to see commit log entries from things like "guestuser &lt;login@Bobs-Macbook-Pro.local&gt;".

 Cookbook Naming
 ---------------

 * Avoid dashes in cookbook names.
 This is because any LWRPs you create will use the cookbook name as part of the LWRP name, so the methods become very awkward.
 In particular, since '-' can't be part of a symbol in Ruby, you won't be able to use LWRPs in any cookbooks with '-' in them.
-* All organization application cookbooks should be prefixed with a short organizational prefix, such as 'sm' for 'SecondMarket' (e.g. 'smpostgresql')
+* All wrapper cookbooks should be prefixed with a short organizational prefix and an underscore, such as 'sd_' for 'Slickdeals' (e.g. 'sd_postgresql' or 'sd_base_setupk')

 Cookbook Versioning
 -------------------

 * Use [semantic versioning](http://semver.org/) when numbering cookbooks.
 * Only upload stable cookbooks from master.
-* Only upload unstable cookbooks from the dev branch.
+* Only upload unstable cookbooks to your own fork.
 Merge to master and bump the version when stable.
-* Always update CHANGELOG.md with any changes, with the JIRA ticket and a brief description.

 System and Component Naming
 ---------------------------